 Continuing on with our condominium blog series, we head all the way Wild West – Seattle, WA.
 OK, maybe not so wild… I hear Seattlites are very laid back.
-Their condominium market, however has dipped in recent years.
-In July 2010, the average condo in Seattle coast $290,000.
+Their condominium market, however, has dipped in recent years.
+In July 2010, the average condo in Seattle cost $290,000.
 In July 2011, that price has dropped to $255,000.
 Condo sales has fallen by 6% in that same time period.

-Similar to most states condominium acts, there needs to be a quorum in order to conduct a meeting, and an election for board of directors.
+Similar to most states condominium acts, there needs to be a quorum in order to conduct a meeting and an election for board of directors.
 In Washington, at least 25% of the allocated votes need to be present for an election to begin.
 Building and zone by-laws set forth the rules of how votes are divided among the owners.

 Click here to read the full Condominium act for the State of Washington.

-If you would like to learn how ElectionBuddy can easy the election of new board of directors in Seattle condominiums, I invite you to read the following article: How Online Elections Can Help Condominium Boards in the United States
+If you would like to learn how ElectionBuddy can ease the election of new board of directors in Seattle condominiums, I invite you to read the following article: How Online Elections Can Help Condominium Boards in the United States